prakashtamu/technical_test_ob/README.md

 You may use additional Node.js libraries if necessary (e.g., Axios for HTTP requests, Express Validator for input validation), but please justify their use in your documentation.

+### Think about edge cases
+you are expected to think about edge cases and product usability. try to create the best product experience as you can.

 ### Assumptions

 If any part of the task is unclear, make reasonable assumptions and note them in the README.md.
+You can also reach out to ask any question,
+Notice that ANY file on this project can be changed, this is a just a skeleton to get you started.

 ### Focus Areas